This bio is current as of 2021.

-Katherine Fugate, a senior economics major, is currently assisting Professor Margaret Triyana with her research on the impact of gender quotas in Indonesian elections on violence against women in Indonesia.
-Through this project they have gained experience with economics research by working on web scraping data on candidates and cleaning administrative data.
-Fugate also works as a research assistant for the Wilson Sheehan Lab for Economic Opportunities (LEO) and spent the summer in Seattle assisting one of the lab's partners, King County Metro, with research surrounding the impact of fares and transit service on low-income populations.
-Fugate is writing a senior honors thesis through the economics department, advised by Professor Emeritus Charles Wilber, which will be about what role distributism, as practiced by the Catholic Worker movement, can play in reducing poverty in the age of extreme wealth and income inequality in the US.
+While at Notre Dame, Fugate assisted Professor Margaret Triyana with her research on the impact of gender quotas in Indonesian elections on violence against women in Indonesia.
+Through this project, they gained experience with economics research by working on web scraping data on candidates and cleaning administrative data.
+Fugate also worked as a Research Assistant for the Wilson Sheehan Lab for Economic Opportunities (LEO) and spent the summer of 2019 in Seattle assisting one of the lab's partners, King County Metro, with research surrounding the impact of fares and transit service on low-income populations.
+Fugate wrote a senior honors thesis, advised by Professor Emeritus Charles Wilber, which studied the extent to which worker ownership should be part of a successful Just Transition (JT) strategy.
+Their thesis constructed an original case study of an emerging group of rural worker cooperatives in the textile industry, which was funded through a grant from the Glynn Family Honors Program.
+Outside of ISP and LEO, Katherine spent ten weeks working on a Palestinian farm in the West Bank in 2018 through the ISSLP program, studied abroad in Heidelberg, and was involved in an intentional living community while a student.

 Thesis Adviser: Charles Wilber